chriscant/mkdistmaps/README.md

 ## Configuration

-What the program run is determined by a configuration file.
+Specify what you want done in a configuration file.
 The config file must be in [JavaScript Object Notation (JSON) format](https://www.w3schools.com/js/js_json.asp).
-The sample config file shows some of the options available.
+The sample config file [sample-config.json](sample-config.json) shows some of the options available.

 ### outputFolder